Text Size

 mā gṛdhaḥ kasya svid dhanam

 Everyone would be chanting and Prabhupāda wanted that the devotees should be able to chant these mantras, it was very good for preaching.
-Of course, Veda that is put to music it became westernise little bit.
+Of course, later that was put to music and it became westernized a little bit. *Gurudeva reads the same śloka with melody, everybody laughs*

 śruti-smṛti-purāṇādi-